Shopify/polaris/documentation/guides/migrating-from-v3-to-v4.md

 ### Tabs <a name="polaris-tabs"></a>

 The `Tabs.Panel` subcomponent has been removed.
-This was a undocumented subcomponent for private usage only.
-It was never intended to be a public component.
+This was an undocumented subcomponent for private usage only that was never intended to be public.

 ## Removed Exports <a name="polaris-removed-exports"></a>